Mentors¶

 Code Snippets in Review¶

 Each mentor comment in the review modal is displayed alongside a syntax-highlighted code snippet centered on the referenced line number.
 The snippet uses Rich's Monokai theme with line numbers, word wrapping, and the target line highlighted.
-Syntax highlighting is determined by the file extension (supports Python, JavaScript, TypeScript, Go, Rust, and 18 other languages).
+Syntax highlighting is determined by the file extension (supports Python, JavaScript, TypeScript, Go, Rust, Markdown, YAML, JSON, shell, SQL, and other common languages).

-Code snippets are loaded from file snapshots when available (instant), falling back to the VCS provider's object store for older mentor outputs.
+Code snippets are loaded from file snapshots when available.
+Older mentor outputs without snapshots fall back to the VCS provider when a revision is available.

 File Snapshots¶